Looking for PPP funding? Apply for your first or second PPP loan here.

 • Chase has lower fees for transactions and deposits over the monthly allowance.

-• Bank of America has four ways to waive the service fee for their two accounts, whereas Chase only offers one way for all three of their accounts.
+• Bank of America has multiple ways to waive the service fee for their two accounts, whereas Chase only offers one way for all three of their accounts.

 • Bank of America consistently offers more free transactions than Chase.